 You can rent a house in Dubai, have access to Dubai schools if you have children, utilities, and basically live like a local.
 You are officially allowed to work.
 However, you are not allowed to get a job in Dubai.

-The application will cost you $287, plus you need to have health insurance in Dubai.
+The application will cost you US$287, plus you need to have health insurance in Dubai.

 Why you shouldn’t work illegally in the UAE?

 Illegal employment in the UAE is fraught with risks for both parties.
-The punishment for the employer is a prison sentence of 2 months and a fine of up to $82,000.
-The consequences for the employee are also very unpleasant – arrest for 2-3 months, deportation, a fine of $27 for each day of illegal stay in the country.
+The punishment for the employer is a prison sentence of 2 months and a fine of up to US$82,000.
+The consequences for the employee are also very unpleasant – arrest for 2-3 months, deportation, a fine of US$27 for each day of illegal stay in the country.